-Summer is salad season!
-This falafel salad recipe puts a twist on a typical falafel, keeping it light and fresh by avoiding the deep-frying of the falafel, and instead just pan-cooking it.
+Feeling the need for something light and fresh?
+This falafel salad with tahini dressing puts a twist on a typical falafel, keeping it light by avoiding the deep-frying and pan-cooking it instead.

 - 1/2 Purple Onion (divided)